deathbyvegemite/AzureConnectionAssistant/README.md

-## TOPIC
-about_AzureConnectionAssistant

-## SHORT DESCRIPTION
+# Azure Connection Assistant
-A module to assist with connecting to and validating a connection to an Azure RM Subscription.
+This project contains both a PowerShell Module and a Library for assisting with connecting to and validating a connection to an Azure RM Subscription.

+Created by: Scott Thomas - scott@deathbyvegemite.com
+Copyright (c) 2017.
+All rights reserved.

+THIS CODE IS MADE AVAILABLE AS IS, WITHOUT WARRANTY OF ANY KIND.
+THE ENTIRE RISK OF THE USE OR THE RESULTS FROM THE USE OF THIS CODE REMAINS WITH THE USER.

-## LONG DESCRIPTION
+### DESCRIPTION
 The following functions allows for the saving and retrieving of encrypted credentials from the HKLM context of the logged in user.
 	Test-Session:		Initiates a check to see if you are have a current Azure Login session, if it finds you don't, it prompts you to select credentials saved in the Registry.

 	New-AzureRMLogin:	Used by Test-Session to connect to Azure using credentials saved in the Registry of the user.